SLIIT-R25-002/image-processing-service/README.md

 ### A Deep Learning Pipeline for Identifying and Analyzing Urban Surfaces Contributing to UHI Effects

 This project presents a comprehensive image processing pipeline that integrates object detection (YOLOv8), image segmentation (SAM), and material classification to analyze urban environments.
-The system identifies key urban components (e.g., buildings, pavements, rooftops), segments them into precise regions, classifies their surface materials (e.g., concrete, asphalt, vegetation), and calculates their surface areas.
+The system identifies key urban components, segments them into precise regions, classifies their surface materials, and calculates their surface areas.
 The goal is to support Urban Heat Island (UHI) research and smart city analytics through high-resolution, material-level insights.

 ---